ipponshimeji/Panasu/Docs/Reference/Format-Documents.md

 `FromExtensions`, `FromFormats`, `ToExtensions` and `ToFormats` parameters respectively, where "format name" means a value which can be passed to -f or -t option of `pandoc`.

-The default filter, `FormatAST` is provided along with this script.
+The default filter, `FilterAST` is provided along with this script.
-See [about_FormatAST](about_FormatAST.md) for how it modifies the AST.
+See [about_FilterAST](about_FilterAST.md) for how it modifies the AST.

 Only files whose extension is contained in `FromExtensions` parameter are formatted.
 This script does not process other files,